 - Provides free educational materials, written for ease of understanding, in print and online.

-Population served: Children with any type of cancer and their families, supporters, researchers
+Children with any type of cancer and their families, supporters, researchers

 To empower volunteers across the country to raise awareness and funds for childhood cancer research, to find better treatments with fewer long-term side effects and, ultimately, cures.